dodona-edu/dolos/docs/guide/adding-metadata.md

 ## CSV format

 To submit metadata, you need to include a <abbr title="Comma Separated Values">CSV</abbr> file with this data in a structured format.
-The format is the same for Dolos Online, the Dolos CLI and the Dolos javascript library.
+The format is the same for the Dolos web app, the Dolos CLI and the Dolos javascript library.

 The `info.csv` file must have a column `filename` that contains the paths of all inspected source files relative to the root of the ZIP-file.